If you’re looking for terms used in financial crisis coverage, please check out the Planet Money glossary.

 Since cooperation is often mixed up with collaboration, I decided to include it in my glossary.
 Both words me “to work with” and collaboration has only recently taken on a negative subtext.
 Basically, we collaborate with the system and we cooperate with each other.
 Way more information is here.

-Cultural trauma are the internalized cultural messages that suggest there is something wrong with us or we are not good enough because we fail to live up to a cultural norm and blame ourselves for that failure.
+My current definition is: Cultural trauma is the shame we feel when we are not living up to cultural norms and expectations.
+It occurs when we believe that we are unworthy of love and belonging because we don’t follow the rules.
+So, cultural trauma are the internalized cultural messages, often stereotypes, that suggest there is something wrong with us or we are not good enough because we fail to live up to a cultural norm and blame ourselves for that failure.
 At essence, cultural trauma are the painful manifestations of the myth that there is only one right way to live.
 For a more detailed explanation, please see this post.

 - Marital Status Discrimination (MSD): Treating married people differently than people who are not currently married.

 - Conjugal Status Discrimination (CSD): Treating people who are in a conjugal relationship differently than people who are not a conjugal couple.

 - Relationship Status Discrimination (RSD): Treating people in any kind of relationship differently than people who are not in a relationship.

 - More details are in this post.

 “In philosophy and science, emergence refers to novel holistic (or global) properties that arise in complex systems from relatively simple interactions between smaller-scale systems.
 In meteorology, tornadoes emerge from simpler interactions of small fluid masses. […] Wars between nations emerge from the interactions of social systems at multiple smaller scales forming nested hierarchies.”
 (Nunez, Paul L. (2010).
 Brain, Mind, and the Structure of Reality.
 New York, NY: Oxford University Press.
 Page 53)